bilisim1995/Lumen-CORS/README.md

 ]);
 ```

-### Done.
+### :partying_face: Done.
 Now our http requests will be passed through the cors middleware and the rules will be applied.
 <hr>
 <br><br><br>